MinaProtocol/mina/docs/daemon.md

 The daemon will look for a `$CONF_DIR/daemon.json` on startup.
 That file should be a single JSON object.
 These settings are overridden by their corresponding command-line flags.
+See `coda daemon -h` for more information about them.
 These flags are supported in the config file:

-- `external-port` int
 - `client-port` int
+- `libp2p-port` int
+- `rest-port` int
 - `block-producer-key` private-key-file
+- `block-producer-pubkey` public-key-string
+- `block-producer-password` string
+- `coinbase-receiver` public-key-string
+- `run-snark-worker` public-key-string
-- `rest-port` int
+- `snark-worker-fee` int
 - `peers` string list.
 This does not get overridden by `-peer` arguments.
   Instead, `-peer` arguments are added to this list.
 - `work-selection` seq|rand Choose work sequentially (seq) or randomly (rand) \
             (default: seq)
+- `work-reassignment-wait` int
+- `log-received-blocks` bool
+- `log-txn-pool-gossip` bool
+- `log-snark-work-gossip` bool
+- `log-block-creation` bool